ccomploj/ccomploj.github.io/_pages/researchPage.md

 It is well established that multimorbidity increases with aging and is associated with adverse health outcomes, including physical and cognitive disability, frailty and mortality.
 Using longitudinal data from more than 25000 participants to the Survey of Health, Ageing and Retirement in Europe (SHARE) and the English Longitudinal Study of Ageing (ELSA), we describe the longitudinal disease trajectories of elderly individuals older than 50 prior to death.
-We implement a linear mixed model and a generalized ordered logit with flexible coefficients across thresholds.
-We find that the probability within individuals of developing higher-order diseases increases dynamically with the current disease count.
-Heterogeneity analyses suggest that individuals who experienced the first disease onset at older ages present a more rapid health deterioration.
-We do not find evidence of any disease clusters.
+We implement a linear mixed model and a generalized ordered logit with flexible coefficients across thresholds and find that the probability within individuals of developing higher-order diseases increases dynamically with the current disease count.
+Heterogeneity analyses suggest that individuals who experienced the first disease onset at older ages present a more rapid health deterioration, and that individuals from disadvantaged socioeconomic background accumulate chronic conditions faster.
+We do not find evidence of any chronic disease clusters.
 </small>
 </details>